Insight: Les Saisies

 Not that the mountain-bike terrain is all above the village.
 We still recall the wild, away-from-it-all cruise on the long, partly-wooded piste we’d skied over to the smaller family resort of Crest Voland during our Espace Diamant ski tour.
 We fall in love with it all over again when we ride it on two wheels, this time with a lunch stop in the village of Le Cernix.

 Getting back to Les Saisies from Crest Voland without the expected long climb turns out to be simple enough thanks to a minibus shuttle service (with a bike-rack trailer) thoughtfully provided for weary riders (though a free service, booking at the Tourist Office is advisable).
 It’s an interesting ride, and longer than we’d realised, showing once again how good skis and bikes can be for covering distance on more direct off-road routes.

 There’s one more activity we’re planning to try while in Les Saisies.
 The Mountain Twister is a tracked luge at the upper end of the village, where it snakes its way down the mountainside, flashing over the heads of startled skiers or mountain-bikers, according to the season.
 As expected, it’s a blast.

 So is Les Saisies – both in winter and in summer.
 If the premium high-mountain experience and sophistication of Chamonix isn’t for you, then you might just find that the friendliness, value and down-to-earth sense of fun on offer here is just what you’re looking for, especially if you have a young family and want to encourage them to discover the natural world.

-You can read in more detail (and with more images) about our mountain-biking experiences in and around Les Saisies in Family Cycling Holidays in the Alps.
+You can read in more detail about our mountain-biking experiences in and around Les Saisies in Family Cycling Holidays in the Alps.